How thoroughly should you think about your domain name?

 6. Use “niche” keywords that reflect your website

-Including niche keywords in your domain name can help communicate your website’s focus and improve SEO.
 For example, our site is all about web development and helping people create websites.
 That’s why we included “website” in our name—WebsiteSetup.
 While domains like website.com or website.org weren’t available, we crafted a name that reflects our niche and purpose.

-Be Cautious with Keywords: Avoid awkwardly stuffing keywords into your domain; this can make it sound generic and forgettable (as we discussed earlier).
-If you use keywords, position them at the beginning of your domain for maximum SEO impact.
+Avoid awkwardly stuffing keywords into your domain; this can make it sound generic and forgettable (as we discussed earlier).
+Modern search algorithms in 2025 are sophisticated enough to understand topical relevance without requiring exact keyword matches in your domain.

-Tools like Google Keyword Planner or KeywordTool.io can help you discover relevant keywords to incorporate seamlessly into your domain.
+If you use keywords, position them naturally.
+Tools like Google Keyword Planner or KeywordTool.io can help you discover relevant terms to incorporate seamlessly into your domain.
+Balance keyword relevance with brandability—your domain should work as a brand name first, SEO asset second.

 7. Think long-term, not short term

-Avoid Boxing Yourself In: Don’t tie your domain too closely to a specific niche if you foresee growth into other areas.
-Choose a name that aligns with your current mission while leaving room for future expansion.
+Don’t tie your domain too closely to a specific niche, technology, or trend if you foresee growth into other areas.
+The digital landscape evolves rapidly—what’s hot in 2025 may be outdated by 2027.
+Choose a name that aligns with your current mission while leaving room for future expansion and pivots.

 8. Ensure it‘s not trademarked or already in use